MarcoSutti/ml_projects/README.md

 # Machine Learning Projects
 This page collects some Machine Learning (ML) projects I have been recently working on.
 These projects originated from the *Data Science in Python* course that I have been following on *Dataquest*.
 Information about the data used and project descriptions are contained in the corresponding Jupyter Notebooks.
-Please feel free to get in touch with me if you notice any errors, any suggestion is welcome!
+Please feel free to get in touch with me if you notice any errors.
+Any suggestion is welcome!

 This repository is **work in progress** and the projects themselves might undergo some changes over time.
 For the moment, there are **seven projects** in the repository: